kevinsewell/aronim-bookstore/docs/adr/013_adoption_of_postgresql.md

-# ADR-011: Adoption of PostgreSQL as Primary Database
+# ADR-013: Adoption of PostgreSQL as Primary Database

 ## Status
 Accepted

 ## Date
-[Current Date]
+2025-03-01

 ## Context
 Our application requires a reliable, performant, and feature-rich database system to store and manage data.
 We need a database solution that: